-On the very next occasion for coital connection there may be very rapid progress from excitement through plateau to a two-stage orgasmic process, significant ejaculatory pressure and an adequate seminal-fluid volume does not appease the anxious male.
+On the very next occasion for a coital connection, there may be very rapid progress from excitement through the plateau to a two-stage orgasmic process, significant ejaculatory pressure, and an adequate seminal-fluid volume does not appease the anxious male.

 He has noted specific physiological variants in aging sexual functioning on at least one occasion and is aware of no logical explanation for their development.

 It never occurs to him that during the first episode, when there was a marked alteration of his usual response pattern, the marital partners were selectively directing themselves to the wife’s pleasure, while during the second experience the sexual partners had turned the tables and obviously were intent upon deriving male release and sexual satiation.

 Following the usual dictates of our culture, when any alteration occurs in the structuring of man’s sexual response pattern that he does not understand, he falls into the psychosocial trap of the cultural demand for the constancy of male sexual performance and worries about the possible loss of masculinity.

 The resolution phase of the older man’s sexual response cycle also evidences marked physiological alteration from his previously established response patterning.
 As the male ages, his refractory period, the period following ejaculation, during which the male is biophysically unresponsive to sexual stimuli, extends in a parallel fashion.